 Cesare Pavese, The moon and the bonfire, 1950

-For more than 10 years I have been researching and learning about contemporary and historical land-based and spiritual practices both as an ethnobotanist through standard ethnobotanical methodology and as a practitioner training through observation, intuitive and creative methods and apprenticing with herbalists and other knowledge holders, including medicine people, herders and farmers.
-I trained as an ethnobotanist at the Centre for Biocultural Diversity, University of Kent, and I am apprenticing as a herbalist at the Plant Medicine School, Ireland.
+For more than 10 years I have been researching and learning about contemporary and historical land-based and spiritual practices both as an ethnobotanist through standard ethnobotanical methodos and as a practitioner training through observation, intuitive and creative methods and apprenticing with herbalists and other knowledge holders, including medicine people, herders and farmers.
+I trained as an ethnobotanist at the Centre for Biocultural Diversity, University of Kent, and I am studying as a medical herbalist at the Plant Medicine School, Ireland.
 My academic background is in Religious Studies (University of Edinburgh – MA(Hons) and Indigenous Studies (Arctic University of Tromsø – MPhil).
 My approach is rooted in participatory methods and storytelling and centred around what I call hieroecology, that is a field of inquiry that seeks to understand our land and home as sacred.
 I have researched plant knowledge, spiritual and land-based practices in Nepal, India, Norway, Madagascar, Italy, Bulgaria and the UK.